syncfusion-content/maui-docs/MAUI/Chat/Styles.md

 {% endhighlight %}
 {% endtabs %}

-In addition to this, you can write the target style to the `SfCalendar` control to style the inner elements of the calendar, like the selection of background color, foreground color, etc.
+N> In addition to this, you can write the target style to the `SfCalendar` control to style the inner elements of the calendar, like the selection of background color, foreground color, etc.

 ## Hyperlink message styling

-You can style the elements of a hyperlinked message by setting values to the in-built keys of a hyperlinked message in the resource dictionary.
+You can style the elements of a hyperlink message by setting values to the in-built keys of a hyperlink message in the resource dictionary.

 <table>
 <tr>